JadeMatrix/Style-Guide/C++.md

     * private namespace(s), between each
     * namespace(s), between each
     * include guard `#endif`
-* include guard `#endif` should be at end of file except for a single newline
+* include guard `#endif` should be at end of file, followed by a single newline
+* include guards should start with a `#pragma once` for compilers that support it, followed by traditional `#ifdef ...`

 ## Naming Conventions